You are a doctor working in an inner-city paediatric emergency department in Europe.

 Does Waleed need screening for diseases such as tuberculosis?

-Fortunately, there is online guidance available for specific communicable and non-communicable diseases.
-This includes guidance for common diseases such as tuberculosis, vitamin D deficiency, anaemia and HIV.
+Fortunately, online guidance is available for specific communicable and non-communicable diseases.
+This includes guidance for common diseases such as tuberculosis, vitamin D deficiency, anaemia, and HIV.

 You can also search by country to determine which screening is advised for which country of origin.
 For example, asymptomatic tuberculosis screening is not required for Syrians.
-However, Syria is an intermediate prevalence area for Hepatitis B. Anaemia is common (20-40% preschool children) and cases of polio have recently been detected in the country.
-Due to this, routine screening for Hepatitis B and anaemia should be considered as well as vaccination against polio.
+However, Syria is an intermediate prevalence area for Hepatitis B. Anaemia is common (20-40% preschool children), and cases of polio have recently been detected in the country.
+Due to this, routine screening for Hepatitis B and anaemia should be considered and vaccination against polio.
 Vitamin A and D deficiency is also common.

 Routine TB screening is recommended for those arriving from high prevalence areas (incidence of >40/100,000 people): these countries include Afghanistan, Eritrea and Somalia.
 Children from these countries should automatically be referred to a paediatric TB clinic.